 Facilities and Principal Venues

-Our facilities also provide key venues for the staging and hosting of numerous cultural festivals and series and other major community events.
-The long and growing list of such major events includes The National Black Theatre Festival; the River Run International Film Festival; the Hispanic League’s Fiesta; and Bookmarks’ annual Festival of Books and Authors.
+Our venues have hosted and staged numerous major cultural festivals and series, including The National Black Theatre Festival, the RiverRun International Film Festival, the Hispanic League’s Fiesta and Bookmarks’ annual Festival of Books and Authors.

-With our array of multi-functional venues where theatre, dance, music, film, visual and other arts experiences entertain, educate and enrich – and where diverse people converge throughout the year to share those experiences, fostering connections that build a spirit of community among them.
+The links below lead to descriptions of our Arts Campus facilities and their principal venues.
+Where theatre, dance, music, film, visual and other arts experiences entertain, educate, enrich and inspire.
+Where diverse people converge throughout the year to share those experiences, fostering connections that build bonds and a spirit of community among them.

 The original structure that became the Milton Rhodes Center for the Arts in 2010 is over 100 years old.
 It was once the home of Shamrock Mills, which later became Hanes Hosiery, predecessors of today’s Hanesbrands Inc. It had been abandoned for many years when we acquired it and made it the centerpiece of a strategic renovation and construction project that culminated in 2010.
 It has been a key factor in the revitalization of downtown Winston-Salem.

 That 2010 project also included the construction of Hanesbrands Theatre in an adjoining previously-abandoned building.
 In 2019, we completed a transformational renovation of the Milton Rhodes Center to create several new destination venues and to enhance several others.